c0rv4x/project-black/README.md

 Launch dirsearch against all ips and all open ports (both HTTP and HTTPS would be tried)

-Click `Launch task` and select `dirsearch`.
+On `IPs` tab click `Launch task` and select `dirsearch`.
 Fill in extenstions you want to try and click `Fire!`

+You can launch dirseach agains hosts (not ips) on the `Hosts` tab.

+#### Note on dirsearch

+If there are no ports, dirsearch won't even start.
+So first, make sure you launched nmap or masscan to discover open ports.

 ## Inspecting results

-There are three possible ways to check the results:
+There are generally three ways to check the results:

 * IPs/Hosts list
 * IP/Host details